Jan Bantjes: Career

 In 1834, while he was still studying at the English Albany Freemasons College in Grahamstown, Bantjes was chosen as secretary for the Kommissitrek (“Commission Trek”).
 The aim of the trek, which was led by Piet Uys, was to explore the region around Port Natal (later Durban) and assess its potential as a new homeland for the Cape Boers disenchanted with British rule.
 Bantje's "Natal Land Report" (1835), which documented their journey from Grahamstown to Port Natal and portrayed Port Natal as an ideal location, was the catalyst for mobilising the Great Trek.
 On New Year's Day 1837, Bantjes joined the main Voortrekker assembly under Andries Pretorius at Thaba Nchu.

 Bantjes also wrote a disputed land treaty which, in 1838, triggered the massacre by the Zulu King Dingaan of Boer Commander Piet Retief and his 70 strong party at uMgungundlovu.
 Bantjes then joined the Wenkommando military campaign against the Zulu King and was Pretorius' secretary-general.
 The original "Bantjes Journal" of the expedition (now lost, though a verbatim copy exists) records the Battle of Blood River that took place on 16 December 1838, resulting in the defeat of King Dingaan and his 25,000 strong army.

 In 1838, Bantjes was one of the founders of Pietermaritzburg and settled there.
 He served as Clerk to the Natal Parliament, practiced law, and arranged the financing by the local community for the construction of Church of the Vow.

 In 1840, Bantjes and his family returned to the Cape Colony.
 They trekked overland to Beaufort West, where they were remarried due to an administrative error made at Pietermaritzburg.
 In 1848, he was a teacher and served as clerk of the church council at Fauresmith.
 He also appears to have run a shop in Prince Albert for some years.

 In 1865, the family moved to Pretoria, where he served as a magistrate's clerk and lawyer and later Postmaster General of the South African Republic.
 He was tutor, mentor and confidant to South Africa's first President Paul Kruger, and also taught Marthinus Wessel Pretorius and two vice presidents.

 During the 1870s–80s, Bantjes was a legal prosecutor in Lichtenburg and Ventersdorp.
+Jan Gerritze Bantjes is the father of Jan Gerrit Bantjes (1841-1914) who discovered the Witwatersrand Gold Reef in Jun.1884.

 He died at his eldest son's home at Potchefstroom on 6 October 1887.